spgreddy/devops-directive-terraform-course/README.md

-# DevOps Directive Terraform Course
+# DevOps project Terraform Course

 This is the companion repo to: [Complete Terraform Course - From BEGINNER to PRO!
 (Learn Infrastructure as Code)](https://www.youtube.com/watch?v=7xngnjfIlK4)